gregrgay/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_video.rst

  play your video, we **strongly** recommend that you use .mp4 or .webm format.)
  EdX cannot support videos that you post on sites such as Vimeo.

+If you (or your beta testers or learners) encounter an error when you view a course video, it might be the result of one of these problems.

+* Verify that the browser is up to date.
+For example, some older versions of Mozilla Firefox did not play .mp4 video files.
+This problem does not occur in more recent versions of this browser.

+* Verify that the MIME type is correctly set on the host site.
+For example, make sure that the HTTP header content-type is set to video/mp4 for an .mp4, or to video/webm for a .webm.
+Internet Explorer 9 and 10 browsers do not play videos if the MIME type is not set.

 .. _Create a Video Component:

 ********************************